FRANCISCAN ACADEMICS, A BRAND OF EXCELLENCE!

 The Program Heads together with the Director and the Assistant Director for Academics conduct regular campus visitation to check whether teachers correctly implement the curriculum and DLPs in their daily teaching.
 Program Heads observe teachers while they teach, check their DLPs and conduct conferences, with the presence of the Campus School Heads, to discuss points for improvement.

-The Academic Council as a sector is also active in proposing school policies which directly or indirectly benefit the learners, as well as the teachers.
+The Academic Council as a sector is also active in proposing data-driven school policies which directly or indirectly benefit the learners, as well as the teachers.
 The Basic Education Council also involves the Academic Council whenever major decisions are to be made.

 As the learners’ educational environment changes, SFAC will continue to make bold decisions and strategic actions to fulfill its mandate of delivering quality Franciscan education and producing God-fearing and functionally literate citizens.